 The online Master of Education with a Major in Media (School Library Media) degree is designed to prepare educators to become progressive, innovative, academically grounded school library media specialists; prepare school library media specialists to successfully design and administer effective school library media programs; pioneer innovative delivery options to maximize educational experiences; collaborate with all stakeholders to enhance student achievement; cultivate diversity of ideas, values, and persons responsive to changing needs and technologies; and promote the advancement of learning through scholarship and service.

 The School Library Media track also leads to Georgia certification in school library media.
-Students who have already completed a master's degree in any field can complete the school library media certification program.

 Students must hold a bachelor's degree from a regionally accredited institution to be admitted to the program.
 The program consists of 36 semester hours of graduate coursework.
 Studednts exit the program with a Masters of Education degree in Media and, after passing the GACE Media Specialist content exam, S-5 level certification in School Library Media.
 The Department of Educational Technology and Foundations website includes a program handbook, directory of instructors and their credentials, as well as other vital information.